Soulja Slim: Death

-Tapp died on November 26, 2003, after an assailant shot him four times, three in the face and once in the chest, on the front lawn of the home of his mother and stepfather, Phillip "Tuba Phil" Frazier of Rebirth Brass Band, in the Gentilly neighborhood.
-Tapp was buried with his Cut Throat Comitty charm and jewelry, and the outfit he wore on the cover of Give It 2 'Em Raw.
+Tapp died on November 26, 2003, after an assailant shot him four times, twice in the face and twice in the chest, on the front lawn of the home of his mother and stepfather, Phillip "Tuba Phil" Frazier of Rebirth Brass Band, in the Gentilly neighborhood.
+Tapp was buried with his Cut Throat Committee chain and the outfit he wore on the cover of Give It 2 'Em Raw.
+Tapp's burial place is Mount Olivet Cemetery in New Orleans.

 On December 31, 2003, police arrested 22-year-old Garelle Smith in connection with Tapp's murder.
 Police discovered a stolen police pistol in Smith's possession with a scratched-off serial number.
 A ballistics test matched bullets from that gun to the ones that killed Tapp, but no witnesses would testify against him.
 By 2008, Smith had been arrested for three more murders, and, in each case, charges were dropped and he was released due to lack of witnesses and the New Orleans 60-day law.
-Smith's murders, including that of Tapp, became cold cases.
-Smith himself was found shot to death on August 13, 2011.
+These murders, including that of Tapp, became cold cases.
+On August 13, 2011, Smith was found shot to death.